 Training with the FUNAMBOLO also helps find ones inner balance.

 To connect with David Dimitri, you can use the contact form or just write an email to the address below.

 Phone Switzerland: +41 793 464 874 Phone France: +33 650 196 781

-If you have a particular request or question, or just like to sent a personal message, David Dimitri is a very open guy and always happy in hearing from you.
+If you have a particular request or question, or just like to say hello, David Dimitri is a very open guy and always happy to hear from you.
 So, please don’t hesitate in contacting him directly.